How Do Emotional Intelligence Skills Help Children?

 YouEQ Neuro-Gamification for Parents & Children

 YouEQ adds game dynamics to brain training for emotional intelligence.
 Parents, children and educators play together.
-Learning is fast and fun—which the kids love.
-It is affordable through a monthly membership—compared to traditional forms of childhood intervention.
-Members have access to certified trainers who are also parents and teachers with experience as emotion coaches.
+Learning is fast and fun—which the kids love and affordable—compared to traditional forms of childhood intervention.
+Participants have access to certified trainers who are also parents and teachers with experience as emotion coaches.